Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_stickwithme_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_stickwithme_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_stickwithme_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_stickwithme_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_stickwithme_warning_timer_ - Default: 30 - Time a player has to find their partner at the start of the event.\
 _randomat_stickwithme_damage_timer_ - Default: 10 - Time a player must be away from their partner before damage starts.\
 _randomat_stickwithme_damage_interval_ - Default: 2 - How often damage is done when partners are too far".\